The principles of prevention are a set of health and safety solutions that are prioritised from most effective at No.1 to the least effective at No.9.

 This has to be the best solution.
-After all, not doing it at all is much safer.
-As my mentor once said to me, “No-one has ever fallen off a ladder they didn’t go up!”.
-So can this process be avoided, or done differently?
+As my mentor once said to me, “No-one has ever fallen off a ladder they didn’t go up!”
+So can any of your processes be avoided, or done differently?

 My favourite example of avoiding risks are window cleaners.
 They could avoid having to work on ladders at height by using reach and wash systems, so they can work at ground level instead.

-When we can’t avoid a risky situation, we have to assess or evaluate it first to find out what it is you are up against.
+When you can’t avoid a risky situation, you have to assess or evaluate it first to find out what it is you’re up against.

 Here’s a great two-minute video from the HSE which explains the steps employers should take to protect their workers, and other people from harm.